frabaglia/osp-api/rest-api-spec.md

 ## Special Considerations

+  * Journals resource?
   * "Date or date range of classes taught?" what?
   * what do we all want to be able to filter titles by in first iteration?
   * a 'mock' parameter for mock data?
   * This is a read-only API, only GET and OPTIONS
   * Vertical scaling, general speed
   * Security, authentication
-  * Do you think we'll have to worry about disambiguation for same-titles?
-  * Caching; cache specific queries for re-use... but how does cache update?
+  * Caching; cache specific queries for re-use.
+Flask Cache.
+"The current API uses Flask-Cache, backed by Redis, which worked well enough.
+This will probably be necessary again, since the process of generating the "ranking" lists involves a couple of Elasticsearch queries that can be fairly expensive."
-  * Publisher and other discrepancies
+  * Publisher and other discrepancies which occur when comparing multiple sources
+  * We will be expanding eventually to have "school portals" which has school admin that manages school portal users and the content available therein.

 ## Technologies

 The technologies I've selected for this project are:

-  * Flask, flask-restful
+  * Flask, flask-restful: great ORM, @davidmcclure and @lily-mayfield know it very well, has great eco, I'm very familiar with building REST this way, including all the fun Flask addons!
   * Docker
-  * Celery
-  * Postgres: love the json features.
-Fast! can index by syllabi_by_field > id!
-    This can help with caching reponses.
+  * Celery: Gotta background those intensive tasks, but also to do things concurrently!
+  * Redis: to work with celery and flask-cache
+  * Postgres: May prove useful eventually.
-  * Travis CI
+  * Travis CI: Gotta test that software!
   * JSON
   * Python 3
+  * Flask-Cache
+  * An Elasticsearch client... (plug into SQLAlchemy ORM)

+## Consistency Handbook

+  * If you're doing a filter on a resource by that resource, e.g., filtering by title on the title resource, this does a like match with a string instead of exact match with an ID.

 ## Resources